turgutsaricam/phpunit-tools/README.md

 After these are correctly set, you can use PHPStorm's buttons (run, debug, run with coverage) to run the tests.

 An example `phpunit` file can be observed in `examples/phpunit`.
 Simply refer to the phpDoc to learn what the parameters are.

-# WebDriver Package
-This package requires [`facebook/webdriver`](https://github.com/facebook/php-webdriver).
-Basically, this should be used for Selenium tests.
-This package provides an `AbstractDriverManager` that handles loading different URLs in different tabs, switching to a tab if a URL is already loaded in a tab, adding a parameter for each URL to hint code coverage (the same hint explained in `CoverageHandler`), modifying `window.ajaxurl` JavaScript variable (which is the default variable for WordPress sites) to enable code coverage for AJAX requests, closing excessive browser tabs, setting up the driver and logging into the site-under-test, and other things like refreshing, closing, opening tabs.

-To use this package, create a class that extends `AbstractDriverManager`, implement the required methods (or use `DefaultDriverManager`). `AbstractDriverManager` requires an `AbstractSetupStrategy` that will setup the driver and login to the site.
-To provide a strategy, simply create a class and extend it to `AbstractSetupStrategy`, and implement the required methods.
-The package comes with `WordPressSetupStrategy`.
-If you are testing a WordPress site, you can directly use it.

-In your tests, instead of using the webdriver directly, perform every driver action through an `AbstractDriverManager`.
-Otherwise, there is no point using a driver manager.

 # TODO
 - Write tests